-All mainstream lines, and some luxury ones, will have a kids club -- a kind of onboard camp for kids ages 3 to 17, where trained counselors organize age-appropriate activities throughout the day and into the night, in dedicated play areas.
+All mainstream lines, and some luxury ones, will have a kids club -- a kind of onboard camp for kids ages 3 to 17, where trained counselors organize age-appropriate activities throughout the day and into the night, in dedicated play areas that might include science labs, arts and crafts areas, theaters and electronic game areas.
 These are typically drop-off programs, and adults are often not allowed to join their kids in the clubs.
 Some also have nurseries or play spaces for babies and toddlers.

-Plus, you might find that your kids take an interest in typical cruise ship activities not specifically aimed at children, such as silly pool games, fancy afternoon tea, trivia contests, crafting sessions and art auctions.
+Plus, you might find that your kids take an interest in typical cruise ship activities not specifically aimed at children, such as silly pool games, fancy afternoon tea, trivia contests, crafting sessions, dance lessons and art auctions.
 Many cruise lines also show movies on indoor or poolside screens and on in-cabin TVs.
 Onboard libraries or card rooms might carry board games and kids' books.
-Some ships even have out-there amenities like ice skating rinks, carousels and bumper cars.
+Some ships even have surprising amenities like zip-lines, roller and ice skating rinks, carousels, bungee trampolines and bumper cars or go-karts.

 Very few activities specifically prohibit children; these usually focus on drinking, gambling or spa treatments.
-Older children can access the spa and fitness center, but might require a parent's presence or permission.
+Older children can access the spa and fitness center but might require a parent's presence or permission.